 Why don’t you charge by the hour?

-I have been conducting inspections and providing my consulting services for many years and know the time it takes based on the size and complexity of the project.
-I don’t want to place my clients in the position where they don’t know the total cost of my services for a specific project.
-If you read the testimonials on my website, you will see that my clients believe my services are more than worth the fees I charge.
+I have been employed in the marine industry, conducting vessel inspections and providing consulting services for over three decades, I’m typically able to anticipate the effort required based on the size and complexity of the project.
+Above all else, I don’t want to place my clients in the position where they don’t know the total cost of my services for a specific project.
+If you read the boat buyer, owner, and industry testimonials on this website, you will see that my clients believe my services are well worth the fees I charge.

 Do you accept commissions or any other compensations for referrals or recommendations you make for boat yards, service providers, products or manufacturers?